 Five months and four days ago I stayed in a Motel 6 in Flagstaff, AZ on my way from California to Colorado.
 And now I am here again, in the same motel; headed back to California.
 I find road trips lend themselves to time for reflection.
 And staying in the same spot really allows me to look back on where I was October 31st, 2015 and where I am now.

 I know that as meditators we’re not encouraged to spend too much time on the past.
 And the story goes that when the Dali Lama was asked how often we should check in on our meditation progress, he said every ten years or so.
 We need to be careful not to get caught in the past, or caught up in constantly evaluating our progress.

 And, reflection practice can be useful from time to time.
 It can help us to see where we have grown, what we need to work on, and where we may be stuck.
-For those of us with a recovery background, we may be familiar with a tenth step daily inventory practice.
+For those of us with a recovery background, we may be familiar with a tenth step daily inventory practice, which serves as a follow up to the 4th step inventory process.
 That can look different for different people.
 For several years, at the end of every day, I emailed my sponsor two things that I struggled with that day, and two things that went well.
 It was a structured way for me to reflect on my day, and catch myself if I was falling into old patterns.